davidpaps/algorithmic_complexity/README.md

 #### Shuffle

-Implement your own algorithm for shuffling the elements in an array (you cannot use `.shuffle`).
+- Implement your own algorithm for shuffling the elements in an array (you cannot use `.shuffle`).

 #### Reverse

-Implement your own algorithm for reversing elements in an array (you cannot use `.reverse`).
+- Implement your own algorithm for reversing elements in an array (you cannot use `.reverse`).

 #### Find Duplicates

-Implement your own algorithm to remove all elements that appear more than once in an array (you cannot use `.unique`).
+- - Implement your own algorithm to remove all elements that appear more than once in an array (you cannot use `.unique`).

 #### Last

-Implement your own algorithm for returning the last element of an array (you cannot use `.last`).
+- Implement your own algorithm for returning the last element of an array (you cannot use `.last`).

 #### Sort (0's and 1's)

-Implement your own algorithm for sorting an array of 0's and 1's (you cannot use `.sort`).
+- Implement your own algorithm for sorting an array of 0's and 1's (you cannot use `.sort`).

 #### Sort

-Implement your own algorithm for sorting an array in ascending order (you cannot use `.sort`).
+- Implement your own algorithm for sorting an array in ascending order (you cannot use `.sort`).

 #### Most Frequent Words

-Given a list of words, find which words are repeated.
+- Given a list of words, find which words are repeated.

 #### Fibonacci

-Create a function that takes a number N and returns an array of the first N numbers in the Fibonacci sequence.
+- Create a function that takes a number N and returns an array of the first N numbers in the Fibonacci sequence.

 **To see the results from my code:**

 Right click on the `Index.html` file and select `Copy Path`.
 Paste this into the Google Chrome Web Browser.
-This will display a graph for each of the functions detailed above.
+This will display a graph for each of the functions detailed above (each will have a title relating to one of the above algorithms).
 The legend's can be clicked to add or remove a function from the graph:

 <table>
   <tr>